dddrrreee/cs240lx-20spr/labs/18-memcheck-impl/README.md

 If you look at the tests for part1 you can see they build up slowly:
    - `part1-test0.c`: this just runs a routine without any checking.
       Make sure this works before you start adding stuff.
+Run it first without any of the initialization above, then add the init and make sure it still works.

    - `part1-test1.c`: this makes sure you are running at user level and that you can call a system call.
 Just make up a fake one that returns 10.

-this just runs a routine without any checking.
-Make sure this works before The first just runs a routine
+   - `part1-test2.c`: this makes sure you are running at user level and that you can take a single domain trap.
+For this part you'll have to protect the heap and, in the trap handler, change the permissions for the tracked domain.
+Sadly, it has no internal checking so you'll have to look at the output to make sure it makes sense.

+#### Part 2: trapping each load and store.